Secure Email Gateway vs. Cloud Email Security Solutions

 Because SEGs sit in the email flow, they inherently affect delivery timing.
 While leading solutions optimize processing to minimize delays, they still introduce some latency as messages pass through scanning engines.
 High-volume organizations may experience delivery delays during peak periods or when processing messages with complex attachments.

 CES solutions typically don’t impact initial message delivery since they analyze emails after they reach mailboxes.
 This architecture eliminates delivery delays but means that users might briefly see messages that are later removed if identified as malicious.
-Modern CES platforms mitigate this concern through incredibly rapid scanning—many can analyze and remediate threats within seconds of delivery.
+Modern CES platforms mitigate this concern through rapid scanning—many can analyze and remediate threats quickly after delivery.

 Effectiveness Against Different Threat Types

-For mass-market threats like spam and known malware, both approaches perform exceptionally well, with detection rates exceeding 99.5%.
-Traditional SEGs have a slight edge in spam filtering, likely due to their decades of experience with this specific threat type.
+For mass-market threats like spam and known malware, both approaches perform well.
+Traditional SEGs have a strong track record in spam filtering, likely due to their decades of experience with this specific threat type.

 Against advanced malware and zero-day threats, contemporary solutions of both types employ sophisticated detection techniques.
 Performance varies more by specific vendor than by architecture type, though CES solutions benefit from their ability to continuously analyze messages after delivery as new threat intelligence emerges.

-The most significant difference appears in detection of targeted phishing and social engineering attacks.
-CES solutions demonstrate a substantial advantage in detecting sophisticated social engineering attempts, particularly those without obvious indicators of compromise.
-Recent testing by Mimecast found that advanced CES platforms detected up to 37% more targeted phishing attempts than traditional gateways, likely due to their ability to analyze communication patterns and relationships.
+Differences appear in detection of targeted phishing and social engineering attacks.
+CES solutions can demonstrate advantages in detecting sophisticated social engineering attempts, particularly those without obvious indicators of compromise.
+This is likely due to their ability to analyze communication patterns and relationships.

 Compliance and Data Governance